RajaRakoto/react-boilerplate/src/stores/README.md

-# src/store
+# src/stores

-The store directory should contain files relating to global data stores (redux, zystand, ...).
+The stores directory should contain files relating to global data stores (redux, zystand, ...).
 You can view the outcome in the browser console to experiment with "redux" or "zustand"

 > You can remove all the files related to the state manager you are not using, as well as the dependencies: